LokeshSelvakumar/LokeshSelvakumar/README.md

 ### About Me
-- A passionate full stack developer
+- A passionate full stack Java developer
 - graduate student at Trinity College Dublin
 - always learning as little as I can to make me better as much as I can.